01) Intro & Searches

 Simplex glyphs are another content type, consisting of glyphs that have only a single visual element.
 Simplexes can have have a second, invisible (though not necessarily silent) component, such as an implied locative suffix.
 An example would be Cuauhtlan, represented by an eagle (cuauhtli) and nothing more.
 The -tlan locative suffix would be part of the place name to be read aloud, although in this case, again typically, it is not represented visually.

-Elements from compound glyphs have been carved for this database, intending to more accurately capture the number of possible logograms, although we must admit we have not captured every possible element from every compound.
+Elements from compound glyphs have been carved for this database, intending to capture more accurately the number of possible logograms, although we must admit we have not captured every possible element from every compound.
 The elements are like simplexes in that we have them standing alone in association with a given word in Nahuatl, but they have been extracted and separated from some combination of elements where they originally appeared.
 Because they have yet to be seen (precisely as they appear, as carved) in isolation, and might only be imagined to stand in that way on their own, we categorize them differently from simplexes.
+We do provide links to the compounds from which they are extracted.

 Notations are another content type.
 Into this group we are placing supplemental numerical symbols.
 The user will also find, however, that some numbers were expressed in glyphs, such as the flower representing 20 days that appears on our home page, a flag (pantli) representing 20, a clump of human hair (tzontli) representing the number 400, or a bag that held incense or cacao beans (xiquipilli) representing 8,000.